Donix212/urop-hybrid-mesh-net/src/internet/doc/routing-overview.rst

 to receive forwarding tables entered automatically by the GlobalRouteManager::

   Ipv4GlobalRoutingHelper::PopulateRoutingTables();
+  Ipv6GlobalRoutingHelper::PopulateRoutingTables();

 *Note:* A reminder that the wifi NetDevice will work but does not take any wireless effects into account.
 For wireless, we recommend OLSR dynamic routing described below.

+*Note:* For Ipv6, calls to globalRouting via the Ipv6GlobalRoutingHelper will enable Forwarding for all nodes in the simulation with globalRouting installed.
+        for a more hands on approach , it is recommended to use the GlobalRouteManager directly.

 It is possible to call this function again in the midst of a simulation using the following additional public function::

   Ipv4GlobalRoutingHelper::RecomputeRoutingTables();
+  Ipv6GlobalRoutingHelper::RecomputeRoutingTables();

 which flushes the old tables, queries the nodes for new interface information, and rebuilds the routes.